How can I work out whether I can afford a mortgage?

 Other household bills

-Your existing rent or mortgage payment
+Existing rent or mortgage payments

 Is there anything I can do to help demonstrate that I can afford a mortgage?